 • DB_PASSWORD — Hopefully, you remember this!

-Note that this approach allows us to keep these values out of our (public) GitHub repo.
-Also, add a key-value pair for NODE_ENV : production.
+Be sure to apply the settings.
+Note that this approach allows us to keep these (sensitive) values out of our (public) GitHub repo.

-If you get a server error (i.e., HTTP 500 Internal Server Error), there is something going wrong with Web app, often a database access error.
-The Web server won’t give details because that would give away important details about the service to the public.
+If you get server errors (e.g., HTTP 500 Internal Server Error), there is something going wrong with Web app, often a database access error.
+The Web server won’t return details because that would give away important details about the service to the public.
 You, as the developer, can see the actual error by going to the Web service and checking the execution log stream.
 E.g., for Azure, look under the Overview (tab on the top) → Logs (tab toward the bottom in the middle).

 Team Work